 If you need financing, you get “pre-approved” by your mortgage broker.
 Also, you have a 25% down or more for a downpayment.
 A bank pre-approval letter remains much more reliable than a simple prequalification letter from a mortgage broker.

-As a result, if you need a mortgage, make sure you get pre-approved before you begin your search.
-Listing agents would take your inquiries and offers more seriously if you initiated the process.
+As a result, if you need a mortgage, get pre-approved before you begin your search.
+If you initiated the process, listing agents would take your inquiries and offers more seriously.
 And if you plan on working with a buyers’ agent, they will take you more seriously.

 The typical article will suggest you work with someone you trust and ask friends and family for a referral.
 The primary flaw of this advice is that it does not present the possibility of getting a buyer agent commission rebate.
 The Attorney General legalized the buyer’s rebates after the Department Of Justice made them legal.

 However, it remains frustrating no news articles, real estate newspapers, or blogs mention the possibility of a commission rebate.
-Even though the services of buyers’ agents get pitched as free, home buyers pay for them collectively in the form of higher sale prices.
+Even though the services of buyers’ agents are free, home buyers pay for them collectively in the form of higher sale prices.

 Just because sellers have to pay the broker fee does not mean they don’t mark up sale prices to account for this cost.
 It makes sense then to ask for a commission rebate to account for the higher purchase price.
 We suggest first deciding whether the average $20,000 off your purchase price (in the form of a buyer agent rebate) means something to you.

-If it does not, and you want to work with someone you know, then congratulations.
+Congratulations if it does not, and you want to work with someone you know.
 You probably do not need to spend time reading this article in the first place.
 If you don’t consider 2% of your purchase price meaningless, you can use a broker to give you a cashback rebate like NestApple.

 While unprofessionalism and listing broker discrimination sometimes exist, brokers must co-broke with a member of REBNY, such as NestApple.

 It is knowing whether you want to buy a condo, co-op, or townhouse in New York City.
-Generally, condominiums and townhouses remain more popular but are priced higher as “real property” with all the traditional real estate ownership rights.
+Generally, condominiums and townhouses remain more popular but trade higher as “real property” with all the traditional real estate ownership rights.

-However, buying a coop remains a popular choice for many working families because they remain cheaper than comparable condos.
+However, buying a coop remains popular for many working families because they remain cheaper than comparable condos.
 Cooperative apartments contain just shares in a corporation that owns the entire building.

 A cooperative owner receives a stock certificate and a proprietary lease with the right to occupy a specific unit in the building.
 Cooperative boards have much more power than condo boards as they represent the corporation’s Board of Directors.
-Since it’s required to have a real estate attorney represent you in New York, make sure to ask them any questions.
+Since you must have a real estate attorney represent you in New York, ask them any questions.

 One of the most common first-time homebuyer mistakes is submitting an offer without hiring a real estate attorney.
-When they inevitably get an accepted offer, they must scramble to enlist a real estate lawyer.
+They must scramble to enlist a real estate lawyer when they inevitably get an accepted offer.
 This can result in several critical days of delays.
 Sometimes, the listing agents assume that the buyer is only window shopping.

 This will result in the listing agent continuing to show the property and shopping your offer to other buyers.
 Unlike many states that do not require real estate lawyers for transactions, New York requires buyers and sellers to involve a lawyer in a real estate sale.

-Lawyers remain a critical part of your team and real estate transaction when buying a home, along with your buyer’s agent, mortgage broker, or mortgage lender.
+Lawyers, along with your buyer’s agent, mortgage broker, and mortgage lender, remain a critical part of your team and real estate transaction when buying a home.

 Your lawyer will schedule an appointment at the managing agent’s office to review the board minutes.
 Your lawyer will conduct legal and financial due diligence on your behalf by reviewing the building’s financial statements, original offering plan, and other essential co-op documents.

-They also include house rules, sublet policy, proprietary lease, and bylaws.
+They include house rules, sublet policy, proprietary lease, and bylaws.

 Your lawyer will give you a good faith estimate of your closing costs, handle any escrows, and make sure the lender’s fees are correct.
 He will review the title report or coop lien search.
 Your lawyer will help you resolve any issues, such as existing liens on the property.
 Lastly, your lawyer will also prepare all of your closing documentation, calculate how much money remains owed by whom and make sure that all payments get processed at closing.